Academic Misconduct

 How Can Your Advice Service Help You?

-If you are unhappy with the outcome, you can appeal within 10 working days of the outcome letter.
+If you are unhappy with the outcome, you can appeal within 10 working days of the outcome letter on the below grounds:

 • Procedures were not followed properly.